tlowerison/cygoose/README.md

 One thing to note is that cygoose reserves the `;` character for indexing so you shouldn't include it in any project names, file paths or other settings.

 ### k8s integration
-cygoose also integrates with Kubernetes, allowing you to specify a desired context and a Neo4j PVC pod to run migrations on (have only tested with the community edition deployed using Helm so far).
+cygoose also integrates with Kubernetes, allowing you to specify a desired context and a Neo4j pod to run migrations on (have only tested with the community edition deployed using Helm so far).
 Use the `--k8s-context` and `--k8s-pod` options when running `cygoose init/set` or, alternatively, specify a path to a `.env` file containing the `K8S_CONTEXT` and `K8S_POD` variables with the `-e` option.

 ### cygoose --help
 ```